emperorjimmy/Power-Armor-MK3/README.txt

 mod portal: https://mods.factorio.com/mods/jimmy_1283/Power%20Armor%20MK3

 Changelog:
+0.2.18-Updated Russian locale thanks to GRIFV once again for the complete translation file.

 0.2.17-Updated Russian locale, added alternate recipes for both Power Armor MK4 and Shielded Singularity if Energy Shield MK3 and/or Fusion Battery are disabled. - thanks to GRIFV on the mod portal for feedback on these changes.

 0.2.16-Updated tech prerequisites for Power Armor MK3 and MK4.
 Changed internal names for all mod items to prevent conflicts.
 Added optional dependency for Industrial Revolution, changed recipes and tech to suit, other changes for proper integration.
 (IR compatibility added by request, to my knowledge there is no 0.18 version of IR at this time.)